>>> Mulitple Spoilers, of course <<<

 2:52 - 3:22 Triumphant piece echoing the charge out of Helm's Deep, the Rohirrim army hits the Orc ranks.

-Track 14: Hope Fails (thanks to franz_conrad)
+____________________________________Track 14: Hope Fails (thanks to franz_conrad)

-0:00 - 0:41 Ominous piece as Aragorn looks around the inside of the Halls of the Dead.
+Apart from the missing section, this is mostly music from paths of the dead plotline0:00 - 0:41 Ominous piece as Aragorn looks around the inside of the Halls of the Dead.

 0:41 - 1:13 As franz_conrad so elegantly put it - 'a plaintive statement of Faramir's theme for strings and muted brass'.
 Can't recall this in the film.